alcherk/SampleCode/ExternalDisplay/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.1
+- Modernized for iOS 6 and 7.

 Version 1.0
 - First version.

 ===========================================================================
-Copyright (C) 2011 Apple Inc. All rights reserved.
+Copyright (C) 2011-13 Apple Inc. All rights reserved.